 The structures of the neck are extremely important to the wellness and function of our lives.
 Pain or injury in this area can also lead to other symptoms throughout the body, including tingling, dizziness, weakness, and nausea.

 Structures of the Neck and Spine

 There are three sections of the spine: cervical (neck), thoracic (torso), and lumbar (lower back).
 The cervical spine is the section that exists in the neck.
 This section of the spine is responsible for supporting the head, lower spine, and shoulder area.

-Nerve damage can have many causes as well, partially due to the fact that there are many tiny moving parts that could contribute to many different forms of damage.
-Some of these small parts include muscle, tendons, cartilage, vertebrae, nerves, and spinal discs.
+Nerve damage can have many causes as well.
+There are many moving structures that could contribute to different forms of damage.
+These structures include muscle, tendons, cartilage, vertebrae, nerves, and spinal discs.
 Each has a list of things that can go wrong, depending on an individual’s activity level, history of injury, or degenerative illness.

-What May Cause Neck Pain
+What May Cause Neck Pain?

 Signs and Symptoms of Neck Pain

 The degree of pain that an individual feels can vary greatly.
-It is generally recommended to see a doctor once it seems to be impacting daily life.
-This could look like disrupted sleep, inability to perform simple tasks, or difficulty exercising.
-There are other symptoms that may be associated with neck pain:
+It is recommended to see a doctor after an injury or when the pain impacts daily activities.
+This could include disrupted sleep, inability to perform simple tasks, or difficulty exercising.
+Symptoms that may be associated with neck pain are:

 - Tingling sensation in the neck, shoulders, or back

 Nausea that is associated with neck pain is often related to other symptoms such as dizziness or loss of balance.
 It is important to describe the symptoms in as much detail as possible when consulting with a doctor.